donggyu04/java-sample/.github/ISSUE_TEMPLATE/bug-report.md

  - JDK version:

 ### 4. Screenshots
-if necessary, add screenshots to help explain your problem.
+If necessary, add screenshots to help explain your problem.